6

 - Pulling legs back and stretching

-Warming up your knees is especially important because burpees can cause joint problems that can be avoided with proper warm-up.
+Warming up the knees is especially important because burpees can cause joint problems that can be avoided by proper warm-up.
 Just 30 seconds per warm-up exercise is enough to greatly minimize the risk of injury.

 Still have questions about Tabata and HIIT?
-Below we provide the answers.
+Here you will find the answer to the most frequently asked questions!

-Every three weeks, the exercises should be adjusted from a Tabata workout to add new muscle stimulation.
+For steady progress, it's important that your workout plan keeps changing and adapting to your fitness level.
+Every three weeks, the exercises from a Tabata workout should be adjusted to provide new muscle stimulation.

 A Tabata workout is more intense than comparable bodyweight workouts.
 The target heart rate for this workout method is 100 percent, while the target heart rate for a HIIT workout is between 80 and 95 percent.
 However, the intervals in HIIT workouts are longer, as are the rests.